elchibek1/elchibek1/README.md

 - 👋 Hi, I’m Elchibek
 - 👀 I’m interested in programming and try to lead an active lifestyle
-- 🌱 I’m currently work on PHP 9, Database(MySQL), Laravel 10
+- 🌱 I’m currently work with PHP 8,  Laravel 10, MySQL
 - 💞️ I’m looking to collaborate on stable, friendly and result-oriented company
 - 📫 How to reach me 1) elchi.work00@gmail.com